beeware/briefcase/docs/en/how-to/debugging/pdb.md

 It is also possible to debug a bundled app.
 This is currently still an **experimental feature** that is only supported on Windows and macOS.

-To debug a bundled app, a piece of the debugger has to be embedded into your app.
+To debug a bundled app, at first you have to add `breakpoint()` somewhere in your code, where the debugger should halt.

+Then you have to built your app with the debugger embedded into your app.
 This is done via:

 ```console
 $ briefcase build --debug pdb